-The issue I have with plastic surgery is the message that it sends to the coming generations of young women.
+The issue I have with plastic surgery is the message it sends to the coming generations of young women.
 It says that if you don’t like the way you look physically change it.
-But what happened to reasoning with yourself before making impulsive and life-changing decisions?

-When plastic surgery is the first resort to fix the issue of self-esteem, it tells younger women that the way they are isn’t okay because it isn’t society’s standard of beautiful.
-I also feel that it further objectifies women and reiterates the underlining message that a woman being beautiful and attractive is of more value than her being smart and successful; however success is defined.
+When plastic surgery is the first solution we offer to fix low self-esteem, it tells women that society’s standard of beauty is more important than theirs.
+I also feel that it further objectifies women and reiterates the underlying message that a woman being beautiful is of more value than her being smart and successful; however, you define success.

 For the sake of a balanced discussion, let me put out there that I am not anti-surgery because I would be a hypocrite to say I am.
-What I am saying in essence, is that before you go changing everything about yourself that you don’t physically like, ask yourself hard questions first.
+All I’m saying is ask yourself hard questions before changing everything about yourself that you don’t physically like.
 Think about what you’d tell your daughter, niece, or younger self if they said that they felt they were too skinny, their butt wasn’t big enough or their tits were too small.
-Would you tell them to go and get surgery to fix it or to focus less on what the world says they should look like and more on who they are?
+Would you tell them to get surgery or to focus less on what the world says they should look like and more on who they are?